 This is the story of one little boy who attends the preschool class of the CCM Project in Yangon.
 He has one brother and two sisters.
 His Dad works as a house painter and his mum makes things to sell at home.
 He was born with Downs Syndrome and there was no opportunity for him to attend a special school near the community where he lives.
 Two years ago the CCM team invited him to join the preschool class.
 At that time he could not feed himself, dress himself, speak or tell anyone he was thirsty.
 Although it was a lot of extra work for the teachers he can now do all those things for himself and plays happily with the other children.
 His parents are so happy to see the improvements in his physical and emotional condition, and are extremely grateful that he has a chance to be a normal little boy by going to school, where he can learn and play.

-This gorgeous little baby in the right hand photo is a very special little miracle.
+This gorgeous little baby is a very special little miracle.
 The staff at the T-RAD clinic walked an incredible journey with her parents to help make this miracle happen.
 Her mum had had 3 previous pregnancies that sadly all ended in miscarriage or still birth, and mum had almost given up hope of ever holding a healthy live baby.
 After being assessed by the doctors and midwifery team at T-RAD it was discovered that mum had a condition that, although easily treated in Australia, was not usually treated in Myanmar.
 The team set up a treatment protocol for her which included regular trips (accompanied by a health worker) to Yangon to visit an Obstetrician.
 Although it was planned that she would give birth in Yangon, she went into early labour at 35 weeks but the team was able to get her to the nearest hospital with specialist services.
 Finally this couple had a living, breathing baby in their arms.
 Baby did develop jaundice after returning home but the team were able to make sure she received the treatment needed.